Mikeysax/mikey/README.md

 #### <strong>Version History:</strong>

+<strong>Current: 2.0.0</strong>: Added Universal / Isomorphic project generation with `mikey universal projectName`.

-<strong>Current: 1.7.3</strong>: Added more test templates.
+<strong>1.7.3</strong>: Added more test templates.
 Test template is chosen based on which file you are generating.
 Fixed README and added LICENSE text.
 Removed some console.log statements which were redundant.
 Changed helper template to contain basic const.

 <strong>1.6.3</strong>: Added Custom Template generation/saving/deletion/listing.
 Refactored file generation to be DRY'er.
 When you deal with custom templates, prompts will be given to obtain more details about files.
 List is displayed on template deletion command.
 Ability to save a file in current project to reuse.